-What are the penalties for violation of Amendment 2?
+What are the penalties for violation of Article VIII, Section 23?

-Amendment 2 provides criminal penalties for violations of specific provisions.
-These penalties can be found in Section 23, subsections 5 and 6.
+Article VIII, Section 23 provides criminal penalties for violations of specific provisions.
+These penalties can be found in Article VIII, Section 23.5 and 6.

-Amendment 2 Advisory Opinions - Click the opinion number to view
+Amendment 2 Advisory Opinions - Click the opinion number to view the full opinion.

-Do the contribution limits adopted by voters in Amendment 2 of the Missouri Constitution apply to candidates for county and local government offices?

-If they do not, must a county or local candidate that receives a contribution above the limit established have to return it if the candidate changes his or her mind and runs for a state or judicial office?

-Section 7(6)(c) of the newly-enacted provision of the constitution codifies a definition of a "continuing committee."
+- 2017.02.CF.001 Do the contribution limits adopted by voters in Article VIII, Section 23 of the Missouri Constitution apply to candidates for county and local government offices?
+If they do not, must a county or local candidate that receives a contribution above the limit established have to return it if the candidate changes his or her mind and runs for a state or judicial office? - 2017.02.CF.002 Section 7(6)(c) of the newly-enacted provision of the constitution codifies a definition of a "continuing committee."
 Section 7(20) codifies a definition of "political action committee."
-Under Article VIII, Section 2, of the Missouri Constitution, are "continuing committees" and "political action committees" separate and distinct entities?

-Are continuing committees/political action committees subject to contribution limits of Amendment 2 for contributions received by the committees?

-Can a candidate committee make an independent expenditure (not coordinated with any other committee and therefore not a contribution to any other committee) to support or oppose a candidate or ballot measure?

-Is a contribution from a Limited Liability Company (LLC) a contribution from a "corporation" under Amendment 2?

-Amendment 2 provides that political action committees shall only receive contributions from, among other donors, "... corporations, associations and partnerships formed under chapters 347 to 360, RSMo."
-Is a foreign corporation, association or partnership holding a Certificate of Authority to transact business in Missouri under chapters 347 to 360, RSMo a corporation, association or partnership formed under chapters 347 to 360, RSMo for purposes of Amendment 2?

-Amendment 2 limits contributions to a party to \$25,000 per election.
+Under Article VIII, Section 23, of the Missouri Constitution, are "continuing committees" and "political action committees" separate and distinct entities? - 2017.02.CF.003 Are continuing committees/political action committees subject to contribution limits of Article VIII, Section 23 for contributions received by the committees? - 2017.02.CF.004 Can a candidate committee make an independent expenditure (not coordinated with any other committee and therefore not a contribution to any other committee) to support or oppose a candidate or ballot measure? - 2017.02.CF.005 Is a contribution from a Limited Liability Company (LLC) a contribution from a "corporation" under Article VIII, Section 23? - 2017.02.CF.006 Article VIII, Section 23 provides that political action committees shall only receive contributions from, among other donors, "... corporations, associations and partnerships formed under chapters 347 to 360, RSMo."
+Is a foreign corporation, association or partnership holding a Certificate of Authority to transact business in Missouri under chapters 347 to 360, RSMo a corporation, association or partnership formed under chapters 347 to 360, RSMo for purposes of Article VIII, Section 23? - 2017.02.CF.007 Article VIII, Section 23 limits contributions to a party to \$25,000 per election.
 An election is defined as any primary, special or general election held to nominate or elect a candidate.

-Since a party is active whenever its candidates are running (i.e. primary election, general election, special elections, nominating caucuses, partisan municipal elections, etc.), will a separate contribution limit apply for each election?

-Do contribution limits articulated in §23.3(1) apply to contributions to the House Republican Campaign Committee (HRCC) and Missouri Senate Campaign Committee (MSCC)?
+Since a party is active whenever its candidates are running (i.e. primary election, general election, special elections, nominating caucuses, partisan municipal elections, etc.), will a separate contribution limit apply for each election? - 2017.02.CF.008 Do contribution limits articulated in §23.3(1) apply to contributions to the House Republican Campaign Committee (HRCC) and Missouri Senate Campaign Committee (MSCC)?
 Does §23.3(3) prohibit the committees from taking contributions from corporations or labor unions?
-Does the exception to the prohibition against committee-to-committee transfers articulated in §23.3(13) apply to these committees?

-Is an LLC with one corporate member/owner that has elected to be treated as a partnership and a disregarded entity under the IRC subject to the ban on corporate contributions?
-In other words, are contributions made by an LLC that has elected to be treated as a partnership attributed (i.e., do they flow-back) to its corporate member/owner?
+Does the exception to the prohibition against committee-to-committee transfers articulated in §23.3(13) apply to these committees? - 2017.03.CF.009 Is an LLC with one corporate member/owner that has elected to be treated as a partnership and a disregarded entity under the IRC subject to the ban on corporate contributions?
+In other words, are contributions made by an LLC that has elected to be treated as a partnership attributed (i.e., do they flow-back) to its corporate member/owner? - 2017.03.CF.010 Can corporations or labor organizations contribute direct or treasury funds to a connected PAC?
+Can corporations or labor organizations contribute direct or treasury funds to an unconnected PAC?
+Can a connected PAC receive contributions beyond those of the connected members, officers, directors, employees or security holders?

-MISSOURI ETHICS COMMISSION P.O.
-Box 1254 Jefferson City, MO 65102 www.mec.mo.gov (573) 751-2020 / (800) 392-8660